open-mmlab/mmagic/docs/en/advanced_guides/transforms.md

-# Design Your Own Data Pipelines
+# Design Your Own Data Transforms

 In this tutorial, we introduce the design of transforms pipeline in MMEditing.